 Suspension becomes effective immediately when it is imposed.
 Readmission after suspension requires written approval from the Readmissions Committee.
 While a one semester suspension period is normally the case, exceptions may be granted, particularly in the case of first-semester freshmen and new transfer students.

 No student who is on suspension may enroll in any regular academic semester without the written approval of the Readmissions Committee.
 However, a student on suspension may enroll in a summer session (field camp, academic session, or both) with the permission of the Dean of Students.
-Students on suspension who have been given permission to enroll in a summer session by the Dean may not enroll in any subsequent term at Mines without the written permission of the Readmissions Committee.
+Students on suspension who have been given permission to enroll in a summer session by the Dean may not enroll in any subsequent term at CSM without the written permission of the Readmissions Committee.
 Readmissions Committee meetings are held prior to the beginning of each regular semester and at the end of the spring term.